dotnet/cli/Documentation/specs/runtime-configuration-file.md

   * For example, if `version=1.0.1` and `applyPatches` is `true`, the host would load the shared framework from `1.0.{n}`, where `n >= 1`, but will not load from `1.1.0`, even if present.
 When `applyPatches` is `false`, the shared framework will be loaded from `1.0.1` strictly.
   * **Note:** This does not apply to `pre-release` versions; it applies only to `production` releases.
   * **Note:** This section should not exist self-contained applications because they do not rely upon a shared framework.
 * `rollForwardOnNoCandidateFx` - Determines roll-forward behavior of major and minor.
 Only applies to `production` releases.
-Values: 0(Off), 1 (roll forward on [minor]), Roll forward on [major] and [minor]
+Values: 0(Off), 1 (roll forward on [minor]), 2 (Roll forward on [major] and [minor])
  See [roll-forward-on-no-candidate documentation](https://github.com/dotnet/core-setup/blob/master/Documentation/design-docs/roll-forward-on-no-candidate-fx.md) for more information.

-These settings are read by `apphost` to determine how to initialize the runtime.
-All versions of `apphost` **must ignore** settings in this section that they do not understand (thus allowing new settings to be added in later versions).
+These settings are read by host (apphost or dotnet executable) to determine how to initialize the runtime.
+All versions of the host **must ignore** settings in this section that they do not understand (thus allowing new settings to be added in later versions).

 ### `compilationOptions` Section (`.deps.json`)

 This section is created during build from the project's settings.
 The exact settings found here are specific to the compiler that produced the original application binary.
-Some example settings include: `defines`, `languageVersion` (C#/VB), `allowUnsafe` (C#), etc.
+Some example settings include: `defines`, `languageVersion` (e.g. the version of C# or VB), `allowUnsafe` (a C# option), etc.

 ### `runtimeTarget` Section (`.deps.json`)

 This property contains the name of the target from `targets` that should be used by the runtime.
-This is present to simplify `apphost` so that it does not have to parse or understand target names and the meaning thereof.
+This is present to simplify the host so that it does not have to parse or understand target names and the meaning thereof.

 ### `targets` Section (`.deps.json`)